 The main reason we’re so bully about the Amex Business Platinum Card is its 35% Pay With Points rebate.

-Let’s say you find a $1,000 business class flight on Amex Travel.
+Let’s say you find a $1,000 Delta flight on Amex Travel.
 You can pay the whole thing with 100,000 points.
 Because you hold the Amex Business Platinum Card, you’ll get 35,000 back in a few weeks and the trip will cost you 65,000 points (or $650 worth of points — and that’s a pretty conservative value).

 Plus, you earn the full amount of whatever loyalty points-miles-dollars (i.e., Delta MQD and SkyMiles) for your purchase.